swpease/hotdeckfc/README.md

     - You can supply your own `sampler`s, with some limitations.
 The two current limitations I'm aware of are below.
 I'm fairly sure I know how to incorporate them, I just haven't had a pressing interest yet:
       1. Multivariable models don't work
       2. Returning a distribution (e.g. mean + sd) doesn't work
-  - Cross validation can be performed normally.
+  - Cross validation and grid search functionality included.

 ### Cons
   - Seasonal gaps (i.e. no data at a particular region of the season across all seasons) can be problematic.